Michael Bennett (defensive lineman, born 1985): Personal life

 Bennett has two sisters: Ashley Bennett and Renekia Leathers; and three brothers: Donte, Martellus, and Reshaud Bennett.
-Martellus also played in the NFL, a tight end who was drafted in the second round of the 2008 NFL Draft by the Dallas Cowboys.
+Martellus also played in the NFL, a tight end who was drafted in the second round of the 2008 NFL draft by the Dallas Cowboys.

 Bennett's sack dance, in which he places his hands on his head and swivels his hips, was modeled after professional wrestler Rick Rude.

 Starting in 2017, Bennett began kneeling during the singing of "The Star-Spangled Banner" before games.
 He said his stance was influenced by the violence at the Unite the Right rally in Charlottesville, Virginia.
 Bennett declined a trip to Israel with other NFL players in 2017 citing his support for the Palestinian cause.

 In the 2016 U.S. Presidential Election, Bennett endorsed Bernie Sanders in the Democratic primary, praising him for his positions on climate control and social justice.
 In the 2020 election, he again endorsed Sanders.

+In August 2020, Bennett, fellow athletes and voting rights activists joined VoteRiders to celebrate the legacy of Rep. John Lewis and mark the 55th anniversary of the Voting Rights Act by helping eligible voters get the ID needed to cast a ballot.
+Bennett used the #makegoodtrouble hashtag on social media to honor Rep. Lewis.